kiwidamien/StackedTurtles/content/pages/about.md

 # Why do we need models?
 Why not just look at the raw data?

 One of the hardest concepts in dealing with data is realizing that not all patterns we find in data are meaningful.
-A humoress collection of examples can be found in [this collection of correlations](http://www.tylervigen.com/spurious-correlations) by Tyler Vigen.
+A humorous collection of examples can be found in [this collection of correlations](http://www.tylervigen.com/spurious-correlations) by Tyler Vigen.

 A *model* for the world gives us context, and allows us to make predictions based on our data.
 The model may be wrong, or incomplete, but it can be tested.
 We can replace it.
 It will help us interpret and use the data around us.
 The most succicent way I know of putting it is
 <div style="margin-left:20px;width:60%;">